Austine-Omondi/PortfolioProjects/Bank Customer Churn Project/CASE_STUDY.md

 ### 1. Import and type verification

-The CSV was first imported into a raw MySQL staging table.
-Uncertain fields were initially stored as text to reduce the risk of failed imports or silent truncation.
+I first imported the CSV into a raw MySQL staging table.
+Fields with uncertain data types were initially stored as text to reduce the risk of failed imports or silent truncation.

-Before converting data types, the fields were inspected for:
+Before converting the data types, I inspected the fields for:

 - Non-numeric customer IDs
 - Unexpected identifier lengths